 - List your education, volunteer service, and work experiences.

 2. PORTFOLIO INVENTORY LISTMake a "Portfolio Inventory List" identifying works included in your portfolio.
 (Number each work and the corresponding list.
 For each item include title, media, size and date.)
+Indicate if the work was done in class or was done independently.
 Print this list for inclusion with your submission.

-- On standard CDR or DVD disc (MAC and PC compatible.
-Please test your disk to insure it works on both platforms.)
+3. DIGITAL PORTFOLIOOn standard CDR, DVD disc or USB (MAC and PC compatible.
+Please test your disc to insure it works on both platforms.)

 - Clearly print your name on the disc and case (Do not use labels on the media.)